Sigmmma/c20/src/content/hr/hr-ek/readme.md

 * Fixed Sapien crashing when using structure painter.
 * Added a solution for setting up marker permutations in FBX to GR2 pipeline.
 * Added [play builds](~build-types#optimization-options) of Sapien and Standalone.
+* Fixed Foundation tag mover crashing if "include data" is selected.

 ## December 2022
 * Instance imposters can now be generated.